-Concluding Remarks

-- ◆ The centre of gravity of the World economy has been gradually shifting to East and South Asia.
-The centre of gravity of the East Asian economy has been gradually shifting to China. - ◆ The Chinese and East Asian economies have been partially decoupled from the United States and Europe. - ◆ The growth of tangible capital, supported by high domestic saving rates, was the principal source of early East Asian economic growth. - ◆ Intangible capital (human capital and R&D capital) has been gradually supplanting tangible inputs (physical capital and labour) as the most important source of growth in the more developed East Asian economies such as Japan, South Korea, Singapore and Taiwan. - ◆ The expansion of the non-agricultural sectors through the utilization of surplus labour and active participation in the World economy are common features of the development experience of successful East Asian economies.
+6. Concluding Remarks The economic centre of gravity of the world has been gradually shifting to East and South Asia, and that of East Asia has been gradually shifting to China.
+The Chinese and East Asian economies have been partially de-coupled from the United States and Europe.
+The growth of tangible capital, supported by high domestic saving rates, was the principal source of early East Asian economic growth.
+Intangible capital (human capital and R&D capital) has been gradually supplanting tangible inputs (physical capital and labor) as the most important source of growth in the more developed East Asian economies such as Japan, South Korea, Singapore and Taiwan.
+The expansion of the non-agricultural sectors through the utilization of surplus labor and active participation in the world economy are common features of the development experience of successful East Asian economies.